How to Convert PNG Logos to STL for 3D Printing

 Open the converter and upload the file

-Go to the PNG / SVG → STL converter and upload your PNG.
+Go to the PNG / SVG → STL converter and upload your PNG (or SVG).

 Set real-world size (mm) and thickness